neosmart/SqliteCache/README.md

 Install-Package NeoSmart.Caching.Sqlite.AspNetCore
 ```

-If you install `NeoSmart.Caching.Sqlite.AspNetCore` you do not need to manually install
+Note: If you install `NeoSmart.Caching.Sqlite.AspNetCore` you do not need to manually install
-`NeoSmart.Caching.Sqlite` as it it will be installed automatically/transitively.
+`NeoSmart.Caching.Sqlite`, as it it will be installed automatically/transitively.

 ## Usage